Skip to main content

 For example, small merchants with tight budgets use payment terminals independently to accept card payments.
 Nevertheless, retailers with more complex workflows or expansion plans prefer a POS system as it offers more features to aid business management.

 Using a POS system with card readers is also an ideal choice if you want to facilitate card payments from customers while still running your business effectively.
 Besides, you should also check whether POS and terminals can work smoothly with each other.
 The compatibility of the two solutions removes unnecessary conflicts and errors, thus producing enormous benefits for your business.
+For instance, integrating a POS like Magestore POS for Magento or POS for Shopify with a Stripe terminal provides a seamless and comprehensive business operation experience.
+This Magestore Stripe POS system helps reduce human errors by eliminating the need for cashiers to manually enter amounts.
+Additionally, end-of-day reconciliation is faster, as all data is automatically synced between the POS system and the card reader.

 Key takeaways